-Executive Director of College Engagement
+Executive Director of Legacy Planning and Engagement

 email@example.com | 717-361-1499

-Mark serves as the Executive Director of College Engagement at Elizabethtown College.
+Mark serves as the Executive Director of Legacy Planning and Engagement at Elizabethtown College.
 A 1996 graduate of the College, he provides leadership for programs that support ever-increasing levels of relationship and involvement between the College and members of its greater community.
 In addition to leading Elizabethtown College's church relations efforts, he also fosters relationships with major giving donors, directs the Office of Alumni Relations, and serves as Chief Executive Officer for the Elizabethtown College Alumni Association.